Syzole/Ghost-Simulator/README.txt

 ● utils.c:  randInt(), randFloat(), randomGhost(), ghostToString(), evidenceToString(), addEvidenceToEvidenceList(), checkIfSameRoom(), cleanupEvidenceList(), cleanupRoomList(), cleanupHouse()

 Compile instructions:
- - Inside the folder that contains all of the files, open the terminal and type 'make', this will create an executable called a4
+ - Inside the folder that contains all of the files, open the terminal and type 'make', this will create an executable called final
  - Inside the terminal type ./final to begin using the executable
  - To clean the compiled files, use make clean to clear the compiled executable and the object files made